 Participants were requested to engage in mapping and visioning exercises, complete questionnaires and feedback forms.
 Feedback received during the Workshops helped shape the development of the MDP document regarding identifying key topic areas and themes, establishing a land use planning vision, and developing policies.

 Public Hearing

-In accordance with the Act, a public hearing was held on DATE in order to provide a final opportunity for public input regarding the MDP.
+In accordance with the Act, a public hearing was held on the 6th day of December, 2018 in order to provide a final opportunity for public input regarding the MDP.

 4 Vision

 4.1 Vision Statement